Baig-fatema/Django-Costume-Biz-Manager/README.md

 - **Available Stocks**: Monitor stock levels and availability.
 - **Inventory Management**: Oversee inventory data and updates.

+## Prerequisites

+Before running the application, ensure you have the following installed:

+- Python 3.x
+- pip (Python package installer)

 ## Installation

 Follow these steps to set up and run the Django-Costume-Biz-Manager project on your local machine: